 * Barley grass juice powder and spirulina are powerful foods that are packed with minerals and can support neurotransmitters as well as remove heavy metals from the body and brain.

-* Dill is an amazing anti-addiction food, full of minerals and vitamin C. If you're looking for a healing drink, try making fennel and celery juice.
+* Fennel is an amazing food for fighting addictions, full of mineral salts and vitamin C. If you are looking for a healing drink, try making fennel and celery juice.

 * Wild blueberries , the most powerful food on the planet, can be an amazing addition to your diet while you heal.

-Consult with a medical practitioner who can help you determine which supplements and foods best support you.
+Consult a medical practitioner who can help you determine which supplements and foods best support you.

 Reducing your fat intake can also help stabilize your adrenal glands and neurotransmitters and allow your body to absorb more mineral- and glucose-rich foods.
-If you love meat, try to cut it in half.
-If you eat a high-fat plant-based diet, try to reduce the total amount of fat you eat.
+If you love meat, try cutting your meat intake in half.
+If you eat a high-fat plant-based diet, try reducing the total amount of fat you consume.

 How to move forward

-Being human isn't easy these days, and dealing with addiction can be a brutal battle.
-Know that you are not alone – many people struggle with different addictions.
-There are reasons for addiction, and there are steps you can take to give your body the support, food, and supplements it needs to overcome any addiction.
+Being human isn't easy these days, and dealing with addiction can be a tough battle.
+Know that you're not alone—many people struggle with addictions of all kinds.
+There are reasons for addiction, and there are steps you can take to give your body the support, nutrition, and supplements it needs to overcome any addiction.